inkerton/Data-DevOps/README.md

 Key components of this solution include:
 <ol>
   <li><b>Invoice Collection:</b> Invoices from various sources, such as suppliers, are collected electronically, eliminating the need for paper-based invoices.</li>
-  <li>Data Extraction: Advanced Optical Character Recognition (OCR) and machine learning techniques are used to extract crucial invoice data, including invoice number, due date, and total amount.</li>
+  <li><b>Data Extraction:</b> Advanced Optical Character Recognition (OCR) and machine learning techniques are used to extract crucial invoice data, including invoice number, due date, and total amount.</li>
-  <li>Validation and Verification: Automated validation checks ensure the accuracy and compliance of extracted data with predefined business rules and regulations.</li>
+  <li><b>Validation and Verification:</b> Automated validation checks ensure the accuracy and compliance of extracted data with predefined business rules and regulations.</li>
-  <li>Data Entry and Integration: Validated data is seamlessly integrated into accounting or Enterprise Resource Planning (ERP) systems, reducing manual data entry.</li>
+  <li><b>Data Entry and Integration:</b> Validated data is seamlessly integrated into accounting or Enterprise Resource Planning (ERP) systems, reducing manual data entry.</li>
-  <li>Approval Workflow: Invoices follow automated approval workflows, ensuring timely approval from relevant departments or personnel.</li>
+  <li><b>Approval Workflow:</b> Invoices follow automated approval workflows, ensuring timely approval from relevant departments or personnel.</li>
   <li><b>Benefits:</b> Implementing Automated Invoice Processing yields several significant benefits for growing businesses:</li>
   <li><b>Efficiency:</b>Automation reduces the time and effort required for invoice processing, leading to faster payment cycles and improved cash flow.</li>
   <li><b>Accuracy:</b>The use of AI and OCR technology minimizes data entry errors and ensures the accuracy of financial records.</li>